ethanokamura/perfectline/src/content/dsa/heaps.md

    / \
   2   3
 ```
-These left, right, and parent functions are included in the git repository attached above.
+These left, right, and parent functions are included in the git repository attached below.

 One thing to note is that our heap will only take integer values!
 This structure will work with other data types, but for simplicity, we will use integers.